glyg/Kinetochore-segregation/README.rst

 The underlying model is fully described in:

-**G. Gay, T.Courthéoux, C. Reyes, S. Tournier, Y. Gachet** *A stochastic model of kinetochore–microtubule attachment accurately describes fission yeast chromosome segregation* J. Cell Biol 2012 ``doi: 10.1083/jcb.201107124``
+G. Gay, T.Courthéoux, C. Reyes, S. Tournier, Y. Gachet. *A stochastic model of kinetochore–microtubule attachment accurately describes fission yeast chromosome segregation* J. Cell Biol 2012 ``doi: 10.1083/jcb.201107124``

 This article should be used for any citation of this work.